SunSerega/SAC/README.md

 3. Launch it, check all modules, you want to be installed, and press OK;
 4. Restart your computer, for all icons and context menu shortcuts to be properly allocated.

-Some space in ProgramFiles and in Registry would be used.
+Some space in ProgramFiles and in Registry would be used.\
-Uninstalling would clear everything that was created.
+Uninstalling would clear everything that was created when installing.

 Uninstalling:
 1. Download [Config.exe](https://github.com/SunSerega/SAC/raw/master/Config.exe) (skip first 2 if you still have it);